 - Everywhere!
-It's about accessibility it's rare to see Gaelic on signage other than outside in somewhere like Raigmore.
+It is about accessibility it is rare to see Gaelic on signage other than outside in somewhere like Raigmore.
 Why only have Gaelic as desirable for jobs in certain areas? - I think for minimising risk of inaccurate information, English should be a primary common source of use.
 Conversational Gaelic is nice. - I would be happy to see more Gaelic in [our services] as well as our care and health services themselves.
-My medical team won't be coming to [here] now because they can't get a place in the hospital, and I need to see them, not to travel a distance when I'm sick.
+My medical team will not be coming to [here] now because they cannot get a place in the hospital, and I need to see them, not to travel a distance when I am sick.
 I absolutely love Gaelic, and I will always support it, but first my support is with our health services.
 Many in my community would agree with me.